-Training for an unfamiliar discipline is certainly a different beast to training for an event for which you are already quite specifically fit, so I’ve pulled together some reflections on what I’ve been doing to prepare for longer swimrun events in case it’s helpful for when you’re considering a new challenge...
+Training for an unfamiliar discipline is certainly a different beast to training for an event for which you are already quite specifically fit, so I’ve pulled together some reflections on what I’ve been doing to prepare for longer swimrun events in recent years in case it’s helpful for when you’re considering a new challenge...

 Make a plan

 It’s helpful to zoom out and look at the big picture whilst preparing for a specific race.

 How many weeks of training do I have available?
 Where am I now and where do I want to be?
 What life commitments do have in that time window?

 These are all questions I asked in order to build a framework for my training but, for me, I don’t think it’s optimal to plan every session on each particular day when you’re unfamiliar with the disciplines you’re tackling.